metrico/qryn-view/src/plugins/Raggix/README.md

 1. Select the range of requests to display for previews using the select option provided.
 2. Switch on the "recurrent requests" feature to schedule automatic queries.
 Select the frequency and time range for the recurring query.

-We hope you find Qryn Raggix useful and efficient for your Qryn queries.

 ---